 3. What type of clients they have.

-High earners are nearly six times as likely to work with larger companies than low earners.
+The freelance writers survey revealed that high earners are nearly six times as likely to work with larger companies than low earners.
 They’re also more than three times as likely to work with agencies.

 Not too surprisingly, low earners are more than five times as likely to work with content mills than high earners are.